kulvind3r/GamingGaiden/manual.md

 Hide the extra copies of *"Dplphin.exe"* in explorer to keep your Dolphin installation looking neat and clean.

-### Single Retroarch core for multiple platforms
+### Help!
+I use the same Retroarch core for multiple platforms.

 Same trick as above can be applied fore retroarch as well.
 Use the same core, but make copies of *"retroarch.exe"* for each platform and use those as executables for different platforms.

 Hide the extra copies of *"retroarch.exe"* in explorer to keep your retroarch installation looking neat and clean.

-### Why the above workarounds, can't you just code something to handle this?
+### Why the above workarounds?
+Can't you handle these scenarios in code?

-Gaming Gaiden was born due to an excellent program *"Gameplay-Time-Tracker"* completly failing due to it's complexity. *"Gameplay-Time-Tracker"* did lots of tricks and stuff to handle complex scenarios.
+Gaming Gaiden was born because an excellent program *"Gameplay-Time-Tracker"* completly failed due to being overcomplicated. *"Gameplay-Time-Tracker"* did lots of tricks and stuff to handle such complex scenarios.
 With time as Operating systems and applications changed, it couldn't even do it's core feature of tracking games.
 It was abandoned and is no longer maintained.

 Gaming Gaiden has been designed to remain as simple as possible.
 It avoids doing complex intelligent guess work / smart identification to not depend on special operating system features or unique libraries that can change in future.